The American Academy of Pediatrics has updated their child passenger safety recommendations, but do they make kids safer?

 The problem with that argument is, many kids did not survive.

-In fact, with improved car seat development and adherence to car seat recommendations by parents, the a decrease in child passenger deaths of 43 percent between 2002 and 2011.
+In fact, with improved car seat development and adherence to car seat recommendations by parents, the

 Dr. Benjamin Hoffman, lead author of the new AAP policy statement on car seats, and chair of the AAP Council on Injury, Violence and Poison Prevention, told Healthline, “If we look at what happened in terms of motor vehicle deaths, they’ve gone down significantly.
 The reason that drowning is now a greater cause of death for kids aged 1 to 4 than motor vehicle accidents is because of the effect of car seats.
 Because they work.”